eroc123/obsidian-notes/Computer Science/11 - Programming basics/Procedure.md

-- Is basically a python function, but the general name is Procedure
 - **Is used when the same group of statements perform similar tasks**
 	- Same code but repeated
 - Procedure can be called many times